-Ards and North Down Borough Council is currently consulting on their second Equality Impact Assessment It is entitled: ‘Ards and North Down Borough Council’s response to a request to locate Ulster Scots Agency Operation Lion plaques at Bangor and Donaghadee Harbours’.
+Ards and North Down Borough Council recently consulted on their second Equality Impact Assessment: ‘Ards and North Down Borough Council’s response to a request to locate Ulster Scots Agency Operation Lion plaques at Bangor and Donaghadee Harbours’.

-We are asking for comments on the request to locate a plaque at each of Bangor and Donaghadee Harbours with the plaques and wording agreed by the Ulster Scots Agency.
+We asked for comments on the request to locate a plaque at each of Bangor and Donaghadee Harbours with the plaques and wording agreed by the Ulster Scots Agency.
 The wording has been considered subjective in its description of the Operation Lion event of gun running in 1914.

-Three options for consideration have been put forward in the EQIA.
-These options are set out in Section 4.2 page 18.
+Three options for consideration were put forward in the EQIA.
+These options can be found in Section 4.2 page 18.

 To read Ards and North Down Borough Council’s response to a request to locate Ulster Scots Agency Operation Lion plaques at Bangor and Donaghadee Harbours please visit the Equality section.

 Using your Personal Information